ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.broadlink2/README.md

 * bug corrections for States and Scenes
 * Names are now taken from DNS end which mean you may rename devices in router and set their fixed IP address there

-### 2.1.0

-* Added RM4 protocol for newest RM4 and RM3-Minis
-* Added LB1 Wifi bulb device support
-* Added finding of devices if name or ip changes according to mac address
-* Added support of devices in other netword with IP address
-* Changed learning and device communication for all RM devices
-* Re-write of 70% nof the code for new js-controllers and nodejs versions.

-### 2.0.3

-* changed to new myAdapter to support js-controller 2.0 and 3.0

-### 2.0.1

-* Can handle Floureon/Beko thermostats (now with MQTT)
-* Can handle S1C security devices
-* Names device after their name or with their mac to reduce possibility of renaming
-* Can rename devices
-* Support compact mode
-* Can add device Id's/Types for new devices
-* New communication routines to find & re-find devices
-* New communication protocoll with devices which do not allow that devices can get commands from 2 sources intermixed

-### 1.9.1

-* added anothe RM Mini code

-### 1.8.1

-* Changed util.js and tests and added new devices

-### 1.7.0

-* Changed and corrected states which are created by A1-devices

 ### Todo for later revisions